This page summarizes the research on how to lose fat while also building muscle. (Spoiler: It mostly boils down to

-I have another handbook that's already been released: Getting Customers.
+I have another handbook that's already been released: Startup Marketing.

-This post-weightlifting fat loss plan is for those who already have their eating under control and just need instructions for how to gradually lose fat while building muscle.
+This post-weightlifting fat loss plan is for those who already have their eating under control — and just need specific instructions for how to gradually lose fat while building muscle.

-The reason we lose fat slowly once we have muscle is because the bigger the calorie deficit, the greater the proportion of tissue loss that comes from muscle.
-This means if we lose weight slowly, we ultimately lose less muscle (study, study, study).
+The reason we must lose fat slowly after we've built muscle is because the bigger the calorie deficit, the greater the proportion of tissue loss that comes from muscle.

 Specifically, we want to reach for a weekly body weight loss of 0.7% (study).
 If you weigh 150lbs (68kg), that’s 1 pound (0.45kg) per week that you can safely lose.

 Here are the rules for how to lose weight while building muscle:

-Here's how to determine how many calories you require to lose weight:
+Here's how to determine how many calories are required to lose weight:

-Yup, it's that simple.
 You don't have to do anything else.
 It's not complex.
 It requires discipline.

 If you have an off-day where you overeat considerably, that's okay.
 It will happen.
-Be accepting of it instead of getting so anxious that you throw in the towel and binge for a few days until you eventually restart the diet.
-This start-and-stop approach doesn't work in the long-term.
-It will endlessly repeat itself.
-Repeat itself.
+Be accepting of it instead of getting so anxious that you throw in the towel and binge for a few days until you eventually fall off the diet.

-So whenever you deviate from the diet, be calm, put it behind you, and go right back to eating and exercising properly the next morning.
+Whenever you deviate from the diet, be calm, put it behind you, and get immediately back to eating and exercising properly the next morning.
 Don't regularly give yourself prolonged "grace periods."
 That's a slippery slope.

-If you find yourself frequently cheating, then put in the work to always have "if then food" on-hand.
-These are pre-made snacks and meals that you'll rely on when you don't have the energy or time to cook something or are feeling the urge to eat out.
-Prepare them in your down time and always have them on-hand at home, work, and wherever else you eat.
+If you find yourself frequently cheating, then put in the work to always have pre-made snacks and meals that you'll depend on when you don't have the energy or time to cook something or are feeling the urge to eat out.
+Prepare them in advance and have them on-hand at home, work, and wherever else you eat.